 5.2 Advanced Metering Functionality and Grid Modernization

-The increased availability of more near real-time customer energy usage data, if enabled by AMF deployment, will allow for enhancements to energy-efficiency program design and implementation.
+The increased availability of more near real-time customer energy usage data, when enabled by AMF deployment, will allow for enhancements to energy-efficiency program design and implementation.
 Currently, the Company plans to begin installing AMF meters in early 2025, with continual deployment expected to go through 2026.
 Therefore, this Annual Plan does not include activities that rely on territory-wide deployment of AMF.
 However, throughout 2025, the Company will identify activities which may help lay the groundwork for implementing program enhancements which AMF will enable in future years.
 The Company will explore the possibility of engaging customers who receive AMF meters in 2025 in pilot/demonstration/assessment activities, but this is dependent on the progress of the meter/backend network deployment, and the efficiency team will coordinate with the AMF team to determine what is possible.
 The Company will also explore the capabilities of current and potential future vendors to develop and implement AMF-enabled program designs.
 The intent of any AMF-related activities undertaken in 2025 would be to increase participants’, stakeholders’, and the Company’s comfort and familiarity with AMF-enabled capabilities (e.g., near-real-time energy monitoring, load disaggregation) and their potential to be utilized for targeted programs and pay-for-performance (P4P) programs.
 As these are foundational program enhancements enabled by AMF, laying the groundwork for these concepts in 2025 should help facilitate a smooth implementation of AMF-enabled enhancements once they are available.

 5.3 2021 Act on Climate